radovsky1/go-currencycom/README.md

 #### Setup

 Init client for API services.
-Get APIKey/SecretKey from your binance account.
+Get APIKey/SecretKey from your account.

 ```golang
 var (